logpy/logpy/README.md

 LogPy supports relations and facts.
 This is best demonstrated by example.

-The following code creates a parent relationship and uses it to state some facts about who is a parent of whom.
+The following code creates a parent relationship and uses it to state facts about who is a parent of whom.

 ~~~~~~~~~~~Python